vmware-archive/chaperone/README.md

 add new functionalities and products to the Chaperone base.

-The toolkit consists of web based interfaces and (generally) Ansible code called bu the web interfaces.
-The plays are used to configure and deploy standard one of several standard platforms.
+The toolkit consists of web based interfaces and (generally) Ansible code called by the web interfaces.
+The plays are used to configure and deploy one of several standard platforms.
 There are two interfaces with which users of Chaperone
 interact: